-- submit to the FDIC Regional Director and the CFPB Regional Director for review a plan for mailing refunds, including the proposed text of letters that shall be sent to Eligible Consumers regarding restitution checks or account credits.
-Such letters shall include satisfactory language explaining the reason the Bank is sending a restitution check or crediting an account, including that the Bank is sending the check or crediting an account as the result of an enforcement action by the FDIC and CFPB.
-The letters shall also include reference to and the web addresses for any FDIC and CFPB press releases related to the Restitution Order.
-The Bank shall then address any comments of the FDIC Regional Director and the CFPB Regional Director, making such changes as may be required to the proposed letters.
-The letters, incorporating any changes that may be required in response to comments by the FDIC Regional Director and the CFPB Regional Director, shall be sent by mail to all Eligible Consumers entitled to receive restitution checks and/or credits to their accounts in accordance with the Restitution Order. - 60.
-When the Bank makes cash restitution by certified or bank check made payable to any consumer receiving restitution under the Restitution Order ("Eligible Consumer"), AECB shall send the certified or bank check by United States Postal Service first-class mail, address correction service requested, to the Eligible Consumer's last address as maintained by the Bank's records.
+- submit to the CFPB Regional Director for review a plan for mailing refunds, including the proposed text of letters that shall be sent to Eligible Consumers regarding restitution checks or account credits.
+Such letters shall include satisfactory language explaining the reason the Bank is sending a restitution check or crediting an account, including that the Bank is sending the check or crediting an account as the result of an enforcement action by the CFPB.
+The letters shall also include reference to and the web addresses for any CFPB press releases related to the Restitution Order.
+The Bank shall then address any comments of the CFPB Regional Director, making such changes as may be required to the proposed letters.
+The letters, incorporating any changes that may be required in response to comments by the CFPB Regional Director, shall be sent by mail to all Eligible Consumers entitled to receive restitution checks and/or credits to their accounts in accordance with the Restitution Order. - 48.
+When the Bank makes cash restitution by certified or bank check made payable to any consumer receiving restitution under the Restitution Order ("Eligible Consumer"), AEBFSB shall send the certified or bank check by United States Postal Service first-class mail, address correction service requested, to the Eligible Consumer's last address as maintained by the Bank's records.
 The Bank shall make reasonable attempts to obtain a current address for any Eligible Consumer whose notification letter and/or restitution check is returned for any reason, using standard address search methodologies, and shall promptly re-mail all returned letters and/or restitution checks to current addresses, if any.
 If the certified or bank check for any eligible consumer is returned to the Bank after such second mailing by the Bank, or if a current mailing address cannot be identified using standard address search methodologies, the Bank shall retain the restitution amount of such Eligible Consumer for a period of three-hundred sixty (360) days from the date the restitution check was originally mailed, during which period such amount may be claimed by such Eligible Consumer upon appropriate proof of identity.
 After such time these monies will be disposed of in accordance with the applicable Restitution Plan in the Restitution Order.